epfl-dlab/entity-matchers/README.md

   If you are running PARIS do not use the argument `--main_embeds`.
   8. `DESC_FILE`: only needed for the BERT-INT experiments with crosslingual datasets.
 You can find the file with the descriptions where you downloaded the datasets, under `Descriptions/BERT_INT_DESC.pkl`.
   9. `ARGUMENTS_FILE`: useful only if you are running BootEA, RDGCN, BERT-INT or TransEdge, use the correct hyper parameter file that you can find under `/src/experiments/args_best`.
 If you are running PARIS, do not use this argument.
+  10. `use_func`: Use this flag if you want to run the modified version of BootEA that use the relation functionalities to compute the alignment loss.
+If you don't specifiy the flag the classic BootEA will be run
-  10. `LOG_FILE.log`: file where the output will be written.
+  11. `LOG_FILE.log`: file where the output will be written.
 At the end of the log file you will find the F1-score of the run.

 Finally, note that, when running RDGCN, it is necessary to specify the location of the word embeddings file  (`wiki-news-300d-1M.vec`): in order to do so, open the directory `src/experiments/args_best`, modify the `rdgcn_args_*.json` files putting the absolute path of the word embeddings as param `word_embeds`.